Don't believe the hype

 Spoiler: it's never true.
-Here are the revision myths you hear year after year, and why they actually aren't true at all.
+Here are the revision myths that do the rounds year after year, and why they actually aren't true at all.

 'I know this one girl who did no revision at all... she got an A*'